Druce Vertes

 • Traditional ML for alternative data signals.

 As CTO of Hoplite Capital Management (2008–2010), I was the first internal tech hire at a 25-person, $2B AUM long/short equity fund.
-I built a best-practice end-to-end platform, including OMS (Eze Castle), real-time P&L and portfolio analytics, FIX trading, compliance, post-trade workflows, and disaster recovery, supporting daily decision-making for PMs and analysts.
+I built a best-practice end-to-end platform: OMS (Eze Castle), real-time P&L and portfolio analytics, FIX trading, compliance, post-trade workflows, and disaster recovery, supporting daily decision-making for PMs and analysts.

 AI maturity self-assessment framework screenshot